 - Have a regular (like quarterly) discussions about what you expect from them in the broad picture and ask them to fill in the details.

 - Include them into conversations with other tech leads so that they have a support group where they share ideas and discuss problems.

 - Plan their tech work.
 This is something that can be challenging when not done well.
-With their role they should have a planned time to execute it.
-It is very easy to push them to do the regular feature development as they are very good and productive at it.
-Doing so is shortsighted and beneficial only for the short term.
+With their role, they should have a planned time to execute it.
+It is very easy to push them to do the regular feature development, as they are very good and productive at it.
+Doing so is short-sighted and beneficial only for the short term.
 Allocating dedicated time for doing the technical vision work will give answers and benefits with a longer timeframe.
-If you are not dedicated to create and prioritise this time then creating a tech lead role is bound to fail sooner or later.
+If you are not dedicated to create and prioritize this time, then creating a tech lead role is bound to fail sooner or later.